Atharva7115/Invoice-memory-agent/README.md

 For each invoice, the system returns:

-normalized invoice
+-normalized invoice

-proposed corrections
+-proposed corrections

-human review decision
+-human review decision

-reasoning
+-reasoning

-confidence score
+-confidence score

-audit trail
+-audit trail

 Tech Stack

-TypeScript (strict)
+1.TypeScript (strict)

-Node.js
+2.Node.js

-SQLite
+3.SQLite

 No external AI or agent frameworks are used.

 How to Run

 npm install
 npm run dev